Improper Integral

 ...arepsilon'} = \frac{\pi}{2} - (\frac{-\pi}{2}) = \pi\ensuremath{\ \blacksquare}$

-Improper Integral of the 1st kind [3] is discontinuous at .
-Then divide the interval into subintervals .
+]$.
+Then divide the interval $[a,b]$ into subintervals $[a,c_{1}],[c_{1},c_{2}],\ldots,[c_{n},b]$.
 Now consider the improper imtegral on each subintervals.
-If all improper integrals exist, then we define the sum of improper integrals as improper integral of on . $f(x)$$c_{1},c_{2},\ldots,c_{n} \in [a,b
+If all improper integrals exist, then we define the sum of improper integrals as improper integral of $f(x)$ on $[a,b]$.

 $\displaystyle \int_{a}^{b}f(x)dx = \int_{a}^{c_{1}}f(x)dx + \int_{c_{1}}^{c_{2}}f(x)dx + \cdots + \int_{c_{n}}^{b}f(x)dx $

-Evaluate the following improper integral.
+Example 3..19 Evaluate the following improper integral.

 $\displaystyle \int_{-1}^{1}\frac{1}{x^2}\:dx$

-is not continuous at .
-Then we write SOLUTION$f(x) = \frac{1}{x^2}$$x = 0$
+SOLUTION $f(x) = \frac{1}{x^2}$ is not continuous at $x = 0$.
+Then we write

 $\displaystyle \int_{-1}^{0}\frac{1}{x^2}\:dx + \int_{0}^{1}\frac{1}{x^2}\:dx.$